 By: Brian Schulz, MD

-With the 2020 baseball season on the horizon, orthopedic experts, fantasy baseball players and fans prepare for the inevitable “Breaking News Alert” on ESPN about a shoulder injury suffered by a key pitcher or position player.
+With the advent of every baseball season, orthopedic experts, fantasy baseball players and fans prepare for the inevitable “Breaking News Alert” on ESPN about a shoulder injury suffered by a key pitcher or position player.

 From the professional to the amateur and youth, issues affecting the shoulders of overhead throwing athletes don’t discriminate.
 These injuries, if left untreated or improperly cared for – can be career-ending.
 Let’s take a more in-depth look into the throwing shoulder, specifically injury to the labrum, how we diagnose it, and how it’s most successfully treated.

 Chances are, you’ve never really thought about how the shoulder works unless it’s caused you trouble.
 The labrum is a thick, dense tissue that surrounds the shoulder’s socket to stabilize it.
 It is vulnerable to injury from the repetitive throwing motion in a baseball or softball player.
 The acronym SLAP stands for Superior Labrum Anterior and Posterior to the biceps anchor (top of the shoulder).
 A SLAP tear refers to a tear of the labrum that has torn in the front and back of the biceps attachment inside the joint.
 These types of tears are a common shoulder injury in the overhead athlete.